viper-010/Python_YT/23-List-Methods/23_Lists-methods_tutorial.md

 ['voilet', 'indigo', 'blue', 'green']
  ```

-- If you try to append() a list of multiple items, the entire list itself will be added as a single, nested element
+- If you try to append() a list of multiple items, the entire list itself will be added as a single nested element
 - Adds its argument as a single element

 ### Example 2